-(A) Total of Aflatoxin B1, B2, G1, G2: 20 μg/kg of substance; and

-(B) Ochratoxin A: 20 μg/kg of substance.

 (d) Residual solvent screening.
 Except as otherwise provided in this subsection, a sample and related lot or batch fail quality assurance testing for residual solvents if the results exceed the limits provided in the table below.
 Residual solvent results of more than 5,000 ppm for class three solvents, 50 ppm for class two solvents, and 2 ppm for class one solvents as defined in United States Pharmacopoeia, USP 30 Chemical Tests / <467&gt; - Residual Solvents (USP <467&gt;) not listed in the table below fail quality assurance testing.
 When residual solvent screening is required, certified labs must test for the solvents listed in the table below at a minimum.